danielhng/EDHOC-C_MitM/README.md

 The attack scenario assumes compromised long-term authentication credentials of the parties or key escrow techniques (e.g., known pre-shared cryptographic keys held in trust, due to legally mandated situations).
 The same attack assumption would break any other centralized PKI-based authentication protocol.

 ## Attack scope
-The Machine-in-the-Middle attack allows a good insight on what is possible in a context of poor authentication.
+The attack allows a good insight on what is possible in a context of poor authentication.
 It is supposed that the attacker has had access to one of the previous authentication methods informations to perform the attack.

 ### Dependencies
 OpenSSL version 1.1.0 (includes X25519 elliptic curve) or newer